 Charcot worked with men and women who suffered from hysteria.
-At first sight they appeared to be blind, or are paralysed in a part of their body, or cannot stop coughing, or have some other physical symptom.
-But Charcot used hypnosis to show that the real problem was a mental one - under hypnosis he could get them to walk or see.
-Freud realised from this demonstration the power that the mind could have over the body, and he came back from Paris determined to make a name for himself in this new field of study.
+At first sight they appeared to be blind, or paralysed in a part of their body, or cannot stop coughing, or have some other physical symptom.
+Charcot used hypnosis to show that under hypnosis he could get his patients to walk or see.
+He saw the symptoms as a result of 'neurological degeneration', but the real problem was a mental one.
+Freud realised from these demonstrations the power that the mind could have over the body, and he came back from Paris determined to make a name for himself in this new field of study.

 What other situations do you know when the mind affects the body?
 Find something in the museum to support your answer.